 Once you’ve captured leads, you can send some of them to sales management and let your salespeople take over.

 Either way, you’re going to be communicating more with them directly.
 And customers prefer visual communication over any others.

-So one great way to move leads closer to becoming customers is to shoot webcam videos that create a more personal connection with the viewer, or record screen walkthroughs and instructional GIFs to help them overcome some problem.
+So one great way to move leads closer to becoming customers is to shoot webcam videos that create a more personal connection with the viewer, record screen walkthroughs, annotated screenshots or CloudApp’s snipping tool for Windows to help them overcome some problem.

 We can help you do it through CloudApp.

 We’ve been ranked by G2 Crowd as one of the top sales enablement tools.

 Our software is easy to use and simple to share.

 See how CloudApp assists other lead generation strategies today.